AndyStarGitHub/py-ai-theatre/README.md

 user can register at the site and after the registration (s)he can open the chat page.
 Users can:
-- create request to SA and get responses.
+- create request to SA and get responses
+- ask SA to book seat (or several seats at once, even for different events)
 - see only own chat
 - get information on own bookings
 - can cancel his own booking